Then the Politics, Philosophy and Economics programme is for you.

 The admission process for Philosophy, Politics and Economics is selective.

-We are looking for talented and ambitious students with an affinity for each of the disciplines who are motivated to contribute to the PPE community.
+PPE is a small-scale and intensive programme which means that in the programme we aim for high level learning outcomes within our learning community.
+We are therefore looking for talented and ambitious students with an affinity for each of the disciplines who are motivated to contribute to the PPE community.

-To qualify for admission, you will need to satisfy the entry requirements and meet the specific selection criteria.
+To qualify for admission, you will need to meet the entry requirements and satisfy the specific selection criteria.

-As part of the application procedure you are asked to complete an online assessment form.
+As part of the application procedure you are asked to complete the PPE - Application File.

 Whether or not you will actually be offered a place in our programme will depend on your: